 Brown Recluse Can Live In Your Yard

 If these spiders find a place to live in your yard, they could eventually find a place to live in your home.
-We recommend taking steps to remove attractants and harborage options that can invite brown recluse to establish themselves near your exterior.
+We recommend taking steps to remove attractants and harborage options that can invite Tennessee brown recluse spiders to establish themselves near your exterior.

 Food — These spiders live on insects and invertebrates.
 If you have lots of bugs in your yard, you're going to provide an abundant food source for brown recluse spiders.
 We recommend reducing moist conditions, such as repairing damaged or clogged gutters, and removing leaves and other organic debris.
 This can have an impact on bug populations in your yard.
 You may also consider residential pest control service, like our Perimeter Plus Pest Control.

 Water — Water is a building block of life.
 All the critters that come into your yard need water for survival.
 You can reduce water options by addressing conditions that create standing water, and by removing containers from your yard.

 Harborage — Brown recluse spiders live in holes and voids.
 If you have holes in your yard, consider filling them.
 If you have stumps, you should consider having them removed and filling any holes left behind.
 If you have objects in your yard that don't really need to be out there, consider storing them inside.
 The goal is to give these spiders fewer options for habitation.

 When these spiders check out the exterior of your home, it is best that they don't find any gaps or holes.
 If they do, they'll use those to get inside.
 Here are a few points of entry they're likely to use:

 Your doors don't just let you into your home, they can also let spiders into your home.
 Inspect your door sweeps and weatherstripping to make sure there are no gaps.